NielsLiisberg/IceBreak-Samples/README.md

 IceBreak is a powerful Web application server that provides a highly reliable, manageable, and scalable Web application infrastructure for the IBM i™.
 IceBreak runs natively on IBM i™ in the ILE environment - NOT using Apache, WebSphere, node.js or any other moving parts.

-# Install icebreak
+# Install IceBreak
-First you need the icebreak server for RPG / ILE.
-You can download the latest stable community eddition from the offical site:
+First you need the IceBreak server for RPG / ILE.
+You can download the latest stable community edition from the official site:

 http://www.system-method.com/en/page/download-icebreakce